deadwoman/tictactoe-client/README.md

 - Showing the user name (email)
 - Make it a mobile friendly page
 - Have a separate 'Stats' section using div.
-- Fix the error where "New User?
-Sign Up" disappears once logged in and on the gameboard page.
 - I want to center the log in/sign up credentials.
 - I want to center the nav bar.